bryanbernabe/blur-admin/README.md

 *If you have problems installing and just want to download JS and css files, you can find download links here*: http://akveo.github.io/blur-admin/articles/091-downloads/

+### Installation

+If you don’t havee any of these tools installed already, you will need to:

+- Download and install git
+- Download and install nodejs https://nodejs.org

+Note: It seems like there are some problems with some libraries used in this template and old node versions.
+That’s why we suggest you to have one of the latest.

+- npm install
+- gulp serve (this is for dev mode)
+- guld serve:dist (prod mode)

 ## How can I support developers?
 - Star our GitHub repo
 - Create pull requests, submit bugs, suggest new features or documentation updates